TheEightBot/enterprise-application-patterns-using-maui/accessing_remote_data.md

 # Caching data

-The performance of an app can be improved by caching frequently accessed data to fast storage that\'s located close to the app.
+The performance of an app can be improved by caching frequently accessed data to fast storage that's located close to the app.
 If the fast storage is located closer to the app than the original source, then caching can significantly improve response times when retrieving data.

 The most common form of caching is read-through caching, where an app retrieves data by referencing the cache.
-If the data isn\'t in the cache, it\'s retrieved from the data store and added to the cache.
+If the data isn't in the cache, it's retrieved from the data store and added to the cache.
 Apps can implement read-through caching with the cache-aside pattern.
 This pattern determines whether the item is currently in the cache.
-If the item isn\'t in the cache, it\'s read from the data store and added to the cache.
+If the item isn't in the cache, it's read from the data store and added to the cache.
 For more information, see the [Cache-Aside](https://docs.microsoft.com/en-us/azure/architecture/patterns/cache-aside) pattern on Microsoft Docs.

-**Tip:** Cache data that\'s read frequently and that changes infrequently
+**Tip:** Cache data that's read frequently and that changes infrequently

 This data can be added to the cache on demand the first time it is